-- 3.11 A significant proportion (53%) agreed that there is the potential to grow the economic sectors of agricultural and food of the island.
-Only 4% of the respondents disagreed with this suggestion. - 6.
-Are you aware of any other specific business needs of the islands?
+3.11 A significant proportion (53%) agreed that there is the potential to grow the economic sectors of agricultural and food of the island.
+Only 4% of the respondents disagreed with this suggestion.

 3.12 A total of 42 people provided a response to this question.